azjayhawk/client-support-script/✅ Monthly Checklist Client Tracker Google Sheet Instructions.md

 Hyperlink Placement

-* Doc links are inserted into Column N.
+* Doc links are inserted into Columns R and S.